 Häme Chamber of Commerce plays a significant role in promoting interests and operating conditions of the commercial and industrial companies within the regions of Päijät-Häme and Kanta-Häme.
 It has two offices located in Lahti and Hämeenlinna and acts as a forum for discussion.

-Founded in 1977, ADEPTA is an association of French companies specialising in the manufacturing of equipment and the building of production units for the agro-industrial industry throughout the world.
+Founded in 1977, ADEPTA is an association of French companies specializing in the manufacturing of equipment and the building of production units for the agro-industrial industry throughout the world.
 Through its members, Adepta is a unique showcase of French technology and know-how in these sectors.

 Founded in 2005, the GEPPIA, the Processing and Packaging Trade Association for the food (and other) industry, is a group of& 150 manufacturers serving end-users and brings together over 8,000 professionals in the sales sector.
 The role of the commissions is to enable the participants to share best practices and create synergy between complementary activities.

 The Chamber is a local organization of businesses and companies in Szombathely, focusing on further developing the interests of local companies and businesses in Hungary.
-Its main activities are safeguarding business interests and sharing business experiences and business interests, contact with governments, civil society, local media, and the press, and organising trade shows and events.
+Its main activities are safeguarding business interests and sharing business experiences and business interests, contact with governments, civil society, local media, and the press, and organizing trade shows and events.

-The association was established in 1990 with the intention to act jointly to promote the development, protection and enforcement of interests of undertakings performing and carrying out production and related activities in the Hungarian chemical industry sector.
+The association was established in 1990 with the intention to act jointly to promote the development, protection, and enforcement of interests of undertakings performing and carrying out production and related activities in the Hungarian chemical industry sector.

 Hungarian Plastics Association (HPA), established in 1991, has the purpose of representing the professional interests of the Hungarian plastics industry.
 Its main goal is to support the interests of the Hungarian plastics industry in the process of legislation on the government level and other authorities.